Food Yogi on the Healthy You TV show

 “What is right for you, may not be right for me.
 In other words, we have to first think about our body constitution.
 Whereas I may have a good percentage of the “fire” element in my body, you may not, and so more “fire” foods would serve you well.
 Moreover, we also have to consider the time of day and time of year.

 “My approach to diet is simple, but it does require a bit of contemplation.
 My teacher told me that spiritual life begins with the tongue, so I believe that rather than allow the tongue to control what we eat, we need to master the tongue and allow our body to decide what food is right for us.
 This requires becoming more aware of the five basic elements that make up everything we experience in this world: earth, water, fire, are, and ether and how they express themselves through different foods, personality types, activities, and even music, etc. Doing so will help us to become more aware of their presence in our body.
-Once we are, choosing the right combination of foods that are just right for our particular constitution, time and place becomes much easier.
+Once we are, choosing the right combination of foods that are just right for our particular constitution, time and place become much easier.
 I am trying to simplify what the great Ayurvedic and Alchemist have taught for centuries and incorporate these basic principles into a modern lifestyle.

 Turner also talked about his work with Food for Life and how the focus of the charity is not feeding the hungry, but rather uniting the world through pure food.
 “With that approach, we directly address the cause of world hunger — disunity.”

-The full show is currently in production and will air on FPA Channel 10 in June as a 30 minute episode of Healthy You (Formerly: Healthy Food Happy You) and a full version broadcasted on Youtube.
+The full show is currently in production and will air on FPA Channel 10 in June as a 30-minute episode of Healthy You (Formerly: Healthy Food Happy You) and a full version broadcasted on Youtube.

 The food yogi is holding Food Yoga retreats around the world, with two scheduled this year in Colombia June 20-26 and another 6 day retreat in Brazil in September at the fabulous Gour Vrindavan Eco Retreat (below).